Broccoli and Cheese Baked Potatoes start with tender baked potatoes that get smothered in a rich, cheesy broccoli sauce.

 Recipe Notes

-Note 3: Follow the directions below to prepare your potatoes.
+Note 3: Thoroughly clean potatoes and then follow the directions below to prepare your potatoes:

 Nutrition